KaiWalter/azure-webjobs-sdk-script-webhost-in-container/README.md

 ```
 .\buildAndRunDockerImage.ps1
 ```

-### Docker IIS issue
-When starting the container, a message is printed out several times

-> APPCMD failed with error code 4312
-> Applied configuration changes to section "system.applicationHost/applicationPools" for "MACHINE/WEBROOT/APPHOST" at configuration commit path "MACHINE/WEBROOT/APPHOST"
-> ERROR ( message:Cannot find requested collection element. )

-This is a known [issue](https://github.com/Microsoft/aspnet-docker/issues/35) but has no effect.

 ### Environment variables
 All environment variables required for the Functions host (e.g. Application Insights Instrumentation Key, connection strings for other resources) can be placed in the `hostvariables.env` file, when executing the container in Docker.